POI Platform & Event Distribution Hub

 Event Distribution Hub (EDH) — my counter-proposal for distribution:

-Instead of point-to-point integrations, all POI-change events flow through Apigee before reaching any consumer.
+Instead of point-to-point integrations, externally bound POI-change events flow through Apigee before reaching any commercial consumer.
 Apigee applies:

 - PDPL filtering — drop or redact fields the consumer is not entitled to